 LIXIL has pledged to provide better sanitation to 100 million people by 2020.
 In addition to committing our own substantial corporate resources to this goal, we are at the forefront of public-private partnership, teaming with such organizations as UNICEF, the Japan International Cooperation Agency (JICA) and WaterAid.
 LIXIL is also a member of the Toilet Board Coalition, a wide-ranging global alliance that aims to develop sustainable, scalable measures to tackle the sanitation crisis.

 Given the immense size and complexity of the global sanitation issue, LIXIL is developing a number of products to fit different markets, infrastructure and income levels, as well as deal with environmental constraints.
 Our primary solutions are the SATO product series, already commercially available, and the Micro Flush Toilet System, Green Toilet System and Portable Toilet System, all systems are currently under development.
 Each represents LIXIL's dedication to improving the quality of people's daily lives.

 LIXIL has also established the Social Sanitation Initiatives to strengthen the framework behind our commitment to resolving the global sanitation crisis through revolutionary products and sustainable businesses.

 Having to defecate in the open, into an open pit or over an inadequate pit latrine, exposes millions of people to odors and disease.
 To combat this problem, LIXIL has developed the SATO series of products, the first model created with funding from the Bill and Melinda Gates Foundation and launched in Bangladesh in 2013.

-Users pour in less than 500 milliliters of water to flush away waste, after which an airtight, counterweighted trap door quickly seals to block smells and flying insects.
+Users pour in less than 0.2 ~ 1L of water to flush away waste, after which an airtight, counterweighted trap door quickly seals to block smells and flying insects.
 SATO products are safe for children, easy to clean and affordable.
 Each one is designed to suit the needs and preferences of users in different regions.
-Already more than 1.2 million are in place around the world, improving the lives of 6 million people.
+More than 1.2 million are provided for use, improving the lives of 6 million people.
 (As of March 2017)

 To deliver sustained improvements to sanitary conditions for as many people as possible, LIXIL is focused on developing SATO operations in a tailored way to meet local needs.